Test ID: MOLPS Molybdenum, Serum

 Monitoring metallic prosthetic implant wear

-As an indicator of molybdenum cofactor disease
+As an indicator of molybdenum cofactor deficiency

 Clinical Information

 Molybdenum is an essential trace element found in the daily diet.
-It is a cofactor for some enzymes important in nitrogen metabolism (aldehyde dehydrogenase, xanthine oxidase, NADH dehydrogenase).
+It is a cofactor for some enzymes important in nitrogen metabolism (aldehyde dehydrogenase, xanthine oxidase, nicotinamide adenine dinucleotide dehydrogenase).
 Due to the wide distribution of molybdenum in the environment and particularly in plant materials, molybdenum deficiency is rare in adults with normal, diverse diets.
 Typical molybdenum intake in most geographic locations is between 45 and 90 mcg/day.
 Urine is the primary source of excretion, though excesses are sometimes excreted by the biliary route.

 Molybdenum toxicity is rare and usually related to molybdenum mining exposure; however, it has been observed in cases of intake above 400 mcg/day.
 Molybdenum interferes with copper uptake; molybdenum toxicity is predominantly due to copper deficiency (hypochromic anemia and neutropenia) and inhibition of xanthine oxidase (uric acid accumulation).